 Dermot regularly acts in a wide range of professional negligence claims.
 Because of his long experience in commercial, chancery and property-related disputes, his cases predominantly concern claims in these and related fields.
-He advises in connection with and conducts claims concerning solicitors, barristers and licensed conveyancers; surveyors, valuers, planning consultants and architects; financial advisers, accountants, and other finance professionals; brokers and other insurance professionals.
+He advises in connection with, and conducts claims, concerning solicitors, barristers and licensed conveyancers; surveyors, valuers, planning consultants and architects; financial advisers, accountants, and other finance professionals; brokers and other insurance professionals.

-- Acting for freehold proprietors and their insurers of substantial part residential and part commercial / retail building in action against construction company and building design company under Defective Premises Act 1972 and in negligence concerning defective design and construction of primary and secondary supports for mechanical, electrical and public health installations and fire stopping system that caused fracturing of soil vent pipes and substantial flooding; additional claim against architects under Defective Premises Act and in negligence for failing to reject design.
+- Acting for freehold proprietors and their insurers of substantial part residential and part commercial/retail building in action against construction company and building design company under Defective Premises Act 1972 and in negligence concerning defective design and construction of primary and secondary supports for mechanical, electrical and public health installations and fire stopping system that caused fracturing of soil vent pipes and substantial flooding; additional claim against architects under Defective Premises Act and in negligence for failing to reject design.

 - Acting for proprietors of newly-constructed townhouse against construction company under Defective Premises Act for failures concerning capping off of drainage pipe which permitted entry of waste into the property on the failure of a pumped waste collection system.

-- Acting for property developers in claim against solicitors and architects / planning consultants arising from allegedly negligent conduct of purchase of, and subsequent residential redevelopment of, former commercial site.
+- Acting for property developers in claim against solicitors, architects and planning consultants arising from allegedly negligent conduct of purchase of, and subsequent residential redevelopment of, former commercial site.